What does fact checked mean?

 If you're allergic to nuts, you may wonder if it's safe to eat kola nuts.
 The kola nut is used for medicinal purposes and in cooking.
 It's sold as an herbal supplement to help with depression, weight loss, fatigue, diarrhea and migraines.
 As with any supplement or herb used in cooking, you may develop an allergic reaction to the substance after ingesting it.
 The kola nut is a seed of the kola plant, primarily found in tropical parts of the world.
 If you experience adverse reactions after eating the kola nut, call your doctor.

 These symptoms are caused by the caffeine content of the kola nut.
 Don't use kola nut supplements if you develop chest pain or irregular heart beats.
-Many of these symptoms are similar to food allergy symptoms and should be evaluated by a physician.
+Many of these symptoms are similar to food allergy symptoms and should be evaluated by a physician 23.

 Testing and Treatment

 Make an appointment with an allergist for allergy testing to determine whether you're allergic to the kola nut.
 The allergist uses your blood and skin to observe how your immune system responds to the kola nut’s proteins.
 The allergist injects a tiny amount of herb under your skin to see whether inflammation and irritation occur.
 The blood sample is used to determine whether your blood creates antibodies when kola nut is introduced into your blood.
 If diagnosed with a kola nut allergy, you will be advised to avoid consuming it in supplement form.
 Kola nut may be used in certain ethic dishes.
 When eating out, disclose your food allergy to your server 23.

 - Make an appointment with an allergist for allergy testing to determine whether you're allergic to the kola nut.